ziptied/ms-application-insights-laravel/README.md

 See the [ApplicationInsights-PHP](https://github.com/Microsoft/ApplicationInsights-PHP) page for more information on the available methods.

 ## Version History

+### 1.3.0
+- Added support for Laravel 8.7 and 9
+- Changed namespace due to collisions

 ### 1.2.0
 - Added support for Laravel 8